How to maintain drip edge

 How often should I inspect the drip edge?

-It's recommended to inspect the drip edge on your roof at least twice a year, typically in the spring and fall.
+You should visually inspect the drip edge on your roof at least once a year.

-If you find any problems with the drip edge, such as cracks, holes, or loose connections, it's important to address them promptly to prevent water damage.
-You can try minor repairs yourself, but for more significant issues, it's best to call a professional roofing contractor.
+If you notice any issues with the drip edge, such as cracks, gaps, or loose connections, it's best to call a professional roofer to assess and repair the problem.

 Connect with certified professionals in your area